Interactive Mural for Ellucian Live

 Wall and Wall is a creative design studio in San Fransisco.
 They’ve created a range of interactive murals for various companies.

 Their recent work was about the Ellucian Live, Ellucian’s annual customer, partner and employee conference.
-They wanted to have an interactive installation, which would take users through their historic journey.
+They wanted to have an interactive art installation, which would take users through their historic journey.

 The team at Wall and Wall created a 560 sq.ft. pop-up space for Ellucian Live 2018, which brings guests into the story of Ellucian’s past and shows the evolution of technology within higher education.
+Imagine a big interactive mural, where people can learn more about the company’s journey.

 They created 15 interactive elements (12 sounds, 3 lights) over a 20′ span freestanding wall.
-The Touch Board‘s capacitive sensing allowed them to create interactivity.
+The Touch Board ‘s capacitive sensing allowed them to create interactivity.

 They painted the drawing with Electric Paint, which was connected to the Touch Board.
 This way, the audience could interact with the wall by touching the trigger points.
+The point was to create an augmented reality artwork, where visitors could interact with the design and engage in the subject matter.

 The other challenge was conductivity.
 They found ways to add additional switches to the circuits, so the larger areas (which are usually less conductive) were sensitive to touch.